pea-222/pea-222.github.io/aboutme.md

 ### My Resume

-If you're intrested in my career and skills, you can view [my resume here](https://drive.google.com/file/d/16JM0_vAaZ2TvPMw7LstHM6G6-K9-AQ8a/view?usp=drive_link) and get a deeper insight into my credentials.
+If you're interested in my career and skills, you can view [my resume here](https://drive.google.com/file/d/16JM0_vAaZ2TvPMw7LstHM6G6-K9-AQ8a/view?usp=drive_link) and get a deeper insight into my credentials.